kaiseenn/langchain-data-analysis-and-visualizer/README.md

-# Abyssal Mining Optimizer & 3D Map
+# Abyssal Mining Optimizer & 3D Topographic Map

 This project provides a web-based 3D visualization and optimization tool for deep-sea mining exploration.
 It processes geospatial data to identify optimal mining locations based on resource value, extraction difficulty, and environmental impact, while highlighting endangered species to ensure conservation.